CodeMat17/nuxt-strapi-user-auth/README.md

 # nuxt-strapi-user-auth
-##User authentication template in nuxt using strapi and mongoDB
+##User authentication template in nuxt using strapi and mongoDB as backend